 3. You may download the self-exclusion application from the NHBP Gaming Commission’s website, print the application, and then follow the steps on page #2 of the application.

-FireKeepers Casino and Hotel is owned and operated by the Nottawaseppi Huron Band of the Potawatomi Indians.
+FireKeepers Casino Hotel – Owned and operated by the Nottawaseppi Huron Band of the Potawatomi

 National Indian Gaming Commission (NIGC) – The agency established by the Indian Gaming Regulatory Act to regulate and support tribal gaming

 The NHBP Gaming Commission is a member of the following associations: